 A primary focus of the Outreach program is to support women and children to be proactive about their own safety.
 We assist women to not only monitor their short term safety but also to address long term safety concerns.

 The Outreach program has been funded by the Alice Springs Transformation Plan.

 Workers usually provide support to women and children who:

 - have exited the emergency accommodation program and require some ongoing follow-up case management;

-- are currently living in a high risk situation, but do not wish to access the emergency accommodation service.
+- are currently living in a unsafe situation, but do not wish to access the emergency accommodation service.

 The Outreach team will support women to maximize their own safety by developing a safety plan, and providing practical and emotional support.
 When required, workers will support women and children to exit their situation as safely as possible.

 - are high-risk, transient or are sleeping rough.

 This group of women often access emergency accommodation with concerns not only for their own safety but also other issues including alcohol use, financial problems and mental health concerns.
 Workers monitor the woman’s safety and wellbeing by regularly visiting where they may be staying.
 A simple signalling system is in place to communicate whether the woman wishes to see them.

 The Outreach workers can meet with women who are at risk of experiencing, or are experiencing domestic violence, and talk with them about ways in which they can maximize their own safety and that of their children.